liuchennn1414/quantexaProject/README.md

 1. Check if the data are exactly 12 months (assuming only one year data available)
 2. Extract out unique flightId within a particular month and check if the count match
 ###### Q2
+1. Check if number of unique passengerId == 100
-1. Extract out unique passengerId and check if the number of unique flightIds match the count
+2. Extract out a particular passengerId and check if the number of unique flightIds match the count
 ###### Q3
-1. Extract out a random passenger, print out its to & from column and make a manual comparison with the actual count.
+1. Extract out a random passenger who did not visited uk, print out its to & from column and count the distinct number of countries this passenger has visited.
+2. Extract out a passenger who visited uk, and check if the longestRun logic is correct (i.e. longest run without visiting uk)
 ###### Q4
+1. Check for any wrong record with count <= 3
-1. Extract out the unique flightIds of 2 passengers, iterate over to find if the number of matching flightIds match with the answer.
+2. Extract out the unique flightIds of 2 passengers, compare the 2 lists to find out if the number of matching flightIds match with the answer.
-2. Check for any wrong record with count <= 3
+###### Q4 - Extra
+1. Check if the date range in output does fall into the input date range
+2. Extract out the unique flightIds of 2 passengers within the range, compare the 2 lists to find out if the number of matching flightIds match with the answer.

+### How to implement:
+1. Basic test cases / those checking for basic correctness like number of months / passengers can be implemented within each question class to ensure the output has the right format
+2. We can also use ScalaTest framework such as FunSuite for unit testing

+### Others - Efficiency Test:
+1. Run the project on a larger set of data and evaluate the time & space complexity